adityam/filter/README.md

 ---------------------------

 The macro `\setupexternalfilters` sets the default options for all the filters created using `\defineexternalfilter`.
-This is resonsible for the default values of all options.
+This is responsible for the default values of all options.
 The current defaults are

     \setupexternalfilters